 Rules for bicycle lighting

 There are legal rules for your bicycle lights.
 If you don't follow the rules, you could be fined.
 Before you hit the road, check if everything works.
-Especially in fall and winter, as it gets dark early in the evening.
+Especially in autumn and winter, as it gets dark early in the evening.
 You need:

 - Lights that shine straight ahead or straight back.
+They should be visible and non-flashing.

 - Yellow reflectors on your pedals.